NathanMaton/nathanmaton.github.io/_posts/2020-11-22-stanford-sleep-study.md

 * This was a great experience learning about hardware and sensor data as well as protocols to test affect like quickly changing images.
-* There are major opportuniites for making it easier to integrate hardware and software together given the desire of researchers and the current level of effort it takes to run these projects.
+* There are major opportunities for making it easier to integrate hardware and software together given the desire of researchers and the current level of effort it takes to run these projects.